 Laboratories and workshop access

-DE3301 requires students to have access to an engineering workshop and a local trainer.
+For DE3301 Engineering Practice, you need to have have access to an engineering workshop and a local trainer.